• Skip to primary navigation

 This Besan Halwa can also be called gram flour pudding (or chickpea flour pudding).

-The main ingredients are like I said before are gram flour, sugar, milk, and ghee.
-Adding a bit of cardamom and saffron to the halwa gives it a great aroma and you can also add some nuts, but they are optional.
+The main ingredients, as I said before, are gram flour, sugar, milk, and ghee.
+Adding a bit of cardamom and saffron to the halwa gives it a great aroma, and you can also add some nuts, but they are optional.

-This halwa can be made with regular besan flour or the coarse ladoo besan flour.
-The regular besan gives it a smooth texture, while the ladoo besan flour gives the grainy (danedar in hindi) texture similar to Sooji Halwa.
-Either way it turns out great and is delicious.
+This halwa can be made with regular besan flour or coarse ladoo besan flour.
+The regular besan gives it a smooth texture, while the ladoo besan flour gives the grainy (danedar in Hindi) texture similar to Sooji Halwa.
+Either way, it turns out great and is delicious.

 It tastes a bit like besan ladoo at the first bite, and then it will melt in your mouth with the richness of ghee and sugar.